The Call of the Wild: Top 6 Indian National Parks

 Time to visit: October to March

 Talking about bird watching, here's one more park I'd really love to share with you – Keoladeo National Park.
-Formerly known as a duck-hunting forest of the local maharajas, Keoladeo National Park is much smaller than other parks in India, and it is an UNESCO World Heritage site with various animals, such as blue bulls, spotted deer, python, and otter.
-More than 370 species of bird are the main highlight in the park, making it one of the world's best birds breeding and feeding grounds.
+Formerly known as a duck-hunting forest of the local maharajas, Keoladeo National Park is much smaller than other parks in India, and it is a UNESCO World Heritage site with various animals, such as blue bulls, spotted deer, python, and otter.
+More than 370 species of bird are the main highlight of the park, making it one of the world's best bird breeding and feeding grounds.

 5. Kaziranga National Park

 Size: 430 sq km

 Location: 220 km from Guwahati airport (4-5h car)